Skip to content

 H-Shifter

-H-Shifter is best suited to casual driving games, such truck, bus, and taxi sims.
+The H-shifter mode is best suited to casual driving games, such truck, bus, and taxi sims.
 Depending on the strength of your FFB joystick, it's possible to overcome the locking, grinding, and channel-keeping force effects.
 Remember to play along and not push through these effects.
 If you want something stronger and more precise, consider a purpose-built device like the Bash Pro.

 H-Shifter